Cladding Safety Scheme overview

 The government supports local authorities [footnote 6] and fire and rescue services to use their enforcement powers against buildings with fire risks associated with cladding on their external walls.
 Homes England and the Ministry for Housing, Communities and Local Government (MHCLG) also hold powers to enforce Responsible Entities to carry out this process.
 Where projects are not progressing quickly enough, Homes England and MHCLG will work with local authorities and fire and rescue services to consider appropriate enforcement action.

-We’ll expect you to check who originally developed the building.[footnote 8]
-If they have already signed up to the Developer Pledge, they will be expected to fix the cladding and the building will not be eligible for the fund.
-If the developer has not signed up but is still trading, we expect you to take reasonable steps to get them to fix the cladding.
+If the developer has not signed the contract but is still trading, we expect you to take reasonable steps to get the developer to fix the cladding.
 This would equally apply to other parties such as insurers, warranty providers, contractors and other professionals involved in the original construction.
+As of July 2025, social landlords can apply for funding while pursuing cost-recovery from those organisations responsible for the defects.

-Consideration of leaseholders and residents throughout the remediation works
+Consideration of residents throughout the remediation works

-Applicants must consider the impact of building safety works on leaseholders and residents.
+Applicants must consider the impact of building safety works on residents.
 They must take reasonable steps to minimise the impact on those living in the building and promote a liveable environment.
 This could include considering:

 - phasing of work

-- days / time of work
+- days and time of work

 - access to common spaces